The Most Heretical Last Boss Queen: Characters

 Arthur is the son of the Knight Captain Rodrick who possesses the power to improve the vitality of plants.
 In the original timeline, he watched as his father died in battle while the original Pride mocked the fallen soldiers, leading him to swear vengeance against her to the point of not allowing the original Tiara to get close to him due to her relation to Pride.
+He eventually opened up to Tiara, becoming one of her love interests, and aided her in bringing down her tyrannical sister.
 The current Pride used her skill to enter the battle herself, saving his father's life and earning Arthur's loyalty.
 He is frenemies with Stale.